Welcome to Beerup Law

 Requisite Mental State

 Arson and burning offenses range from a class A felony to a class C misdemeanor.
 The difference between a serious charge and a lesser one often depends on the mental state of the person starting the fire.
 The key words in the statute are knowingly, recklessly, and negligently.
-Knowingly means doing an act on purpose aware of the likely results, recklessly is done with a conscious disregard of risks, and negligently means failing to be aware of risks that a reasonable person would be aware of.
+Knowingly means doing an act on purpose, aware of the likely results; recklessly is done with a conscious disregard of risks, and negligently means failing to be mindful of risks that a reasonable person would be aware of.

-If you find yourself charged with an arson or burning crime, it is very important to hire a defense attorney with experience dealing with complex criminal cases.
-Ruth Beerup has 25+ years defending her clients against serious charges.
-She has spent her entire career focused on criminal defense, first in the public defender's office and then in private practice.
+If you find yourself charged with an arson or burning crime, hiring a defense attorney who has experience dealing with complex criminal cases is very important.
+Ruth Beerup has 25+ years of experience defending her clients against serious charges.
+She has focused her entire career on criminal defense, first in the public defender's office and then in private practice.
 Consultations are free, and Ruth is more than happy to answer any questions you have.
 Contact her using the phone number at the top of the page or the contact form on this page to get started.